rajneel18/100_CUDA_Kernels/Day21/notes.md

 *   **Memory Overhead:** Unrolling increases the memory required to store the data, as the unrolled representation is larger than the original image.
 *   **Parallelism:** The CUDA implementation leverages the GPU's parallel processing capabilities to speed up the unrolling process.

-This explanation provides a theoretical understanding of image unrolling and its CUDA implementation.
-It emphasizes the purpose of unrolling, the parallel computation on the GPU, and the overall algorithm flow.